-This question is all about how you respond to environments where there may be a lot going on.
+This behavioral interview question is all about how you respond to environments where there may be a lot going on.
 To respond effectively, you should mention a specific example of a situation where you had a lot on your plate.
-You should use this as an opportunity to discuss both your good time management skills, and also how you are able to be flexible when new things come up.
+You should use this as an opportunity to discuss both your good time management skills and also how you can be flexible when new things come up.

 #4: Tell me about a time when you made a mistake.
 How did you fix your error?

 Everyone makes mistakes — that’s a natural part of life.
-This question allows an interviewer to learn more about how you respond to mistakes, which is all that matters when an error has been made.
-To answer this question well, you should mention an example where you took responsibility over an error, then discuss the path you took to resolve your mistake.
+Common questions like this allow an interviewer to learn more about how you respond to mistakes, which is all that matters when an error has been made.
+To answer this question well, you should mention an example where you took responsibility for an error, then discuss the path you took to resolve your mistake.